rckormos/PyPivoter/README.md

 -------

-The purpose of this package is to count and/or list the cliques, or maximally-connected subgraphs, within a graph using the fast Pivoter algorithm developed by Shweta Jain and C. Seshadhri.
+The purpose of this package is to count and/or list the cliques, or fully-connected subgraphs, within a graph using the fast Pivoter algorithm developed by Shweta Jain and C. Seshadhri.

 Installation